Foster Program Guidelines & Questions

 If you are interested in fostering, please read through the information below to determine if the DSR foster program sounds like it will be a good fit for you and your household.

 How long are dogs in a foster home?
 This varies greatly, depending on the individual dog.
-The duration can range from a few weeks to several months, with an average stay of three to four weeks.
+The duration can range from a few weeks to several months, with an average stay of two to three weeks.
 We ask that foster parents commit to fostering a dog until the dog is adopted.
 It is extremely stressful for a dog to be moved around once they are in a foster home.
 We also ask that foster parents only request a transfer when absolutely necessary, such as an unexpected family emergency, significant changes in schedules or unforeseen difficulties in addressing a dog’s specific needs.

 How can I become a foster?
 There are two primary steps to becoming a foster.
 1. Complete a foster application.
 Filling out an application does not obligate you to foster, but we do ask that applicants considering fostering make a commitment which will allow DSR to schedule foster dog assignment and transport accordingly.
 Once received, your application will be reviewed by the foster team.
 If you are a good fit for our program, you’ll be invited to attend a foster dog orientation session.
 2. Attend a Foster Dog Orientation session.
 Once you’ve completed the foster dog training session, you’ll need to sign the Volunteer/Foster Agreement, which covers all program requirements.